Context and Scope

 Problem Areas

-• there was no tracking implemented (therefore we couldn't track conversion goals)
+• There was no tracking implemented (therefore we couldn't track conversion goals)

-• Components were old components (outside of the design system)
+• Components were old custom components

 • Research showed that most of the user flows ( ex. changing your phone number) were confusing users and triggering verification mistakes